Four months. Two assassination attempts. One candidate switch. A wild election cycle.

 In the era of modern polling, a presidential race has never appeared this close.
 Polling averages have regularly missed the actual result in recent presidential cycles.
 This year, there’s a real chance that polls could be understating the support for either candidate.

 A disaster of a debate.
 A party in panic.
 A nearly successful assassination attempt of a former president on the eve of his party convention.
 A candidate switcheroo.
 Another assassination attempt.
 A hurricane that devastated swaths of two key swing states.
 The successful hacking of one campaign and an aggressive disinformation campaign against the other – linked by investigators to Iranians and Russians, respectively.
-A deluge of dire warnings from both candidates about grave damage to the country if the other side wins.
+A deluge of dire warnings from both candidates about grave damage to the United States if the other side wins.

 Only 131 days have passed since President Joe Biden’s disastrous presidential debate set off a chain of events that forced him from the race and reshaped the battle for the White House.
-The intervening four months – especially the 107 days since he dropped out of the race and endorsed Vice President Kamala Harris as his replacement on the ticket – has been one of the more frantic campaign stretches in recent memory.
+The intervening four months – especially the 107 days since he dropped out of the race and endorsed Vice President Kamala Harris as his replacement on the ticket – have been one of the more frantic campaign stretches in recent memory.

 Why We Wrote This